 Your Relocation Package – Time for a Makeover

-The traditional relocation package is getting a makeover thanks to corporations wanting to attract and retain top talent while taking a more inclusive approach.
-Organizations today recognize that competing for talent and retaining star performers hinges on putting more focus on diversity, equity, and inclusion.
-Your top candidate’s household may not conform to what was once considered a “traditional family.”
+The traditional relocation package is getting a makeover!
+That’s because corporations are determined to attract and retain top talent while taking a more inclusive approach.
+Competing for talent, retaining star performers and attracting talent to relocate requires more innovative thinking than before.
+And it requires more focus on diversity, equity, and inclusion.
+For example, your top candidate’s household may not conform to what was once considered a “traditional family.”
 Additionally, employers are concerned about isolation and loneliness among employees – particularly those who move alone.
 They are evaluating new strategies to help singles accept relocation assignments and ensure a smooth transition.

 These relocation trends are causing organizations to change the language in their relocation packages and even give their policies a makeover to appeal to a broader population of employees.
 Here are a few points to consider as you refresh your relocation package.